Process

 The correct procedure for using forms is to download the form to your computer, open it in Adobe Acrobat, fill out the form, save it, and return it to the requester via email (or according to the instructions provided in the form.)

-This UTA Knowledge Base article provides the step-by-step process for completing forms in Acrobat.
-This article from California State University Northridge also explains how to download, save, and complete PDF forms.
+This UTA Knowledge Base article provides the step-by-step process for completing forms.

 Is there something wrong with the form if it doesn’t print correctly?